-- Assist the Board in fulfilling its oversight responsibility relating to the integrity of Group's consolidated financial statements and financial reporting process; - Review the financial and internal control systems, quality assurance and risk management framework; - iii.
+- Assist the Board in fulfilling its oversight responsibility relating to the integrity of Group's consolidated financial statements and financial reporting process; - ii.
+Review the financial and internal control systems, quality assurance and risk management framework; - iii.
 Review the performance of the internal audit function; - iv.
-Review the internal controls over financial reporting and annual independent audit of the Group's consolidated financial statements; - Recommend to the Board the engagement of the external auditors and evaluation of their qualifications, independence and performance; - vi.
+Review the internal controls over financial reporting and annual independent audit of the Group's consolidated financial statements; - v.
+Recommend to the Board the engagement of the external auditors and evaluation of their qualifications, independence and performance; and - vi.
 Ensure compliance by the Group with legal and regulatory requirements as pertaining to its business activities.

-The Group Audit Committee held five meetings during 2017.
-The detail of membership and their attendance is as under:
+The Group Audit Committee held five meetings during 2018.
+The detail of membership and their attendance is as below:

 Name Position No. of meetings attended

-Abdulla Bin Aqueeda Al Muhairi Chairman 5
+Abdulla Bin Aqueeda Al Muhairi Chairman 4

 Khamis Mohamed Buharoon Member 5

 Dr Sami Ali Al Amri Member 5

-David Smith - Non Board member Subject matter expert 4
+Munther Dajani - Non Board member Subject matter expert 3